aws-solutions-library-samples/guidance-for-deploying-amazon-connect-with-infrastructure-as-code-on-aws/README.md

 **Note:** It will take few minutes for the stack to complete the deployment.

 ## Deployment Validation

+1. Open CloudFormation console and verify the status of the template with the stack name created in deployment steps

+## Running the Guidance

 1. Once the stack is deployed, get the **Password** from Secrets manager for AdminUsername and in the cloudformation **Output** tab, note the value of the **AdminUsername**, and **TollFreeNumber**.
 Login to the **ConnectInstanceUrl** with these credentials.